Harleyford Manor: The Clayton family

 In 1795 a book called "The New Print Magazine : Being a Collection of Picturesque Views and Beautiful Scenes in the Several Counties of England and Wales" was published.
 It contained an engraving of Harleyford Manor which is shown.

 William was in the 1st Regiment of Buckinghamshire Yeomanry Cavalry in about 1800 and he had several portraits of himself made in his uniform.
 Two of these are shown.
 One is a coloured portrait and the other is an engraving of him in front of Harleyford Manor.

 When William died in 1834 his eldest son General Sir William Robert Claytonin (1786-1866) inherited the house.
 He had a prominent career in the army and in 1815 was at the Battle of Waterloo.
 In 1817 he married Alicia Hugh Massy, daughter. and heir of Lt.-Col. Hugh O'Donel, MP of Tralee.
 The couple had two sons and two daughters.

-Sir William Robert Clayton (1842-1914) 6th Baronet married Aimee Gertrude Mackenzie who was the daughter of Edward Mackenzie of Fawley Court Court Henley.
+Sir William Robert Clayton (1842-1914) 6th Baronet married Aimee Gertrude Mackenzie who was the daughter of Edward Mackenzie of Fawley Court, Henley.

 Sir Gilbert Augustus Clayton-East (1846-1925) passed the house to his son Sir George Frederick Lancelot Clayton East (1872-1926) when he died in 1925.
 His son was the owner for only one year as he died in 1926 and it was inherited by his son Sir Robert Alan Clayton-East-Clayton (1908-1932).
 He died young at the age of 24 leaving no children.
 The house was then inherited by his kinsman Sir Harold Dudley Philip Clayton (1877-1951).
 He sold the house in 1950.